 Take the time to build relationships with your customers.
 Big clients should have a committed sales team to reach out frequently and assess their ongoing needs.
 If you serve business clients, their needs may also change as they grow and morph into a more established company.

 Take the time to phone even your smallest accounts.
 Talk to them about how well you’re meeting their needs.
 Seek out solutions to any problems.
+Utilize powerful CRM software to remind you of when they need someone to reach out to them or to automate processes.

 People are much more likely to be loyal to a brand making an effort to provide custom solutions.
 Even if they have a major complaint, they should know they can contact a real human and get a response and resolution quickly.